 This easy gingersnap pie crust is the perfect addition to all of your favorite holiday desserts.
 It’s a fun twist on the standard graham cracker crust and uses crispy gingersnap cookies in place of graham crackers.
 The rich molasses flavor and warm spices from the cookies makes the crust taste just like the holidays.

-I love this recipe because unlike a homemade pie crust, there’s hardly any work required.
+I love this recipe and pretzel pie crust because unlike a homemade pie crust, there’s hardly any work required.
 All you do is crush the cookies into crumbs, then mix them with melted butter and sugar and press the mixture into the pan.
 It’s a great crust for beginners and comes out perfect every time!

 Only 3 Ingredients

 - Gingersnap cookies: Look for the store bought gingersnaps that are super thin and crispy.
 These will give you the best crumb consistency for the crust.
 While homemade ginger molasses cookies are delicious, they’re too soft and moist and won’t blend up into fine crumbs.

 - Butter: The butter adds a rich flavor and helps ensure that the crust doesn’t fall apart.
 Make sure it’s melted before mixing it in, so that it moistens the crumbs.

 - Sugar: A few spoonful’s of sugar helps to perfectly sweeten up the crust.
 I tend to prefer white granulated sugar, but brown sugar will also work just fine.

 - I like to use a food processor or blender to crush up the gingersnap cookies.
 Pulse the cookies until you reach a fine, crumb-like consistency.
 You can also crush them up using a plasic bag and rolling pin.

 - To help the crumb crust stick together, use the bottom of a measuring cup to firmly press the mixture into the pie pan.
 It helps compact all of the crumbs together and creates a super smooth surface.